-• Local Actors: Key Rubin operations teams with members at SLAC include: ROO Nighttime Operations (including the SLAC Observing Specialist postdocs), ROO Observatory Science (including the Camera Support Scientists), ROO Observatory Software (including Camera Control System Engineers), RDP Infrastructure & Support (including the Databases, Data Movement, Processing, and US DF Infrastructure groups), RDP Algorithms & Pipelines and RPF Verification & Validation, RPF Community Engagement.

-- Remote Actors: Same list of teams as above. - Scenario: Local staff gather to work together (brainstorming, pair-coding, etc), and/or to meet with others in their team working remotely, in a hybrid zoom meeting.
-Could be any time of day, and involve screen-sharing, whiteboard use. - Possible Failure Modes: Hybrid meetings will fail if audio/video is not good enough to enable full participation by everyone present (staff will default to individual zoom attendance instead).
-If protocols to limit background noise for the Control Room are too strict, this could overly constrain hybrid or in-person meetings in the collaboration area, pushing the local actors to take their meetings elsewhere and leaving the Ops Center under-used. - Space Needs: Collaboration will happen at a variety of scales, from 2 people (who want more space or better tech support than their individual offices can provide) up to 20 people (meeting seminar-room style).
-Collaboration space needs to be flexible/reconfigurable. - Tech Needs: Dedicated video meeting set up (with cameras and microphones, as in SUSB meeting rooms, would be ideal).
+- Local Actors: Key Rubin operations teams with members at SLAC include: ROO Nighttime Operations (including the SLAC Observing Specalist postdocs), ROO Observatory Science (including the Camera Support Scientists), ROO Observatory Software (including Camera Control System Engineers), RDP Infrastructure & Support (including the Databases, Data Movement, Processing, and US DF Infrastructure groups), RDP Algorithms & Pipelines and RPF Verification & Validation, RPF Community Engagement. - Remote Actors: Same list of teams as above. - Scenario: Local staff gather to work together (brainstorming, pair-coding, etc), and/or to meet with others in their team working remotely, in a hybrid zoom meeting.
+Could be any time of day, and involve screen-sharing, whiteboard use. - Possible Failure Modes: Hybrid meetings will fail if audio/video is not good enough to enable full participation by everyone present (staff will default to individual zoom attendance instead). - Space Needs: Collaboration will happen at a variety of scales, from 2 people (who want more space or better tech support than their individual offices can provide) up to 20 people (meeting seminar-room style).
+Collaboration space needs to be flexible/recofigurable. - Tech Needs: Dedicated video meeting set up (with cameras and microphones, as in SUSB meeting rooms, would be ideal).
 Additional projector for seminar-style talks could also be useful.
 Several small tables close to video screen might work best, but they should be moveable.